Hangover Symptoms & Timeline: When Should I Be Concerned?

 What is a Hangover?

-A hangover is the experience of an unpleasant series of symptoms that occur as a consequence of excessive alcohol consumption.
+A hangover is the experience of an unpleasant series of symptoms that occur as a consequence of excessive alcohol consumption which may include fatigue, drowsiness, nausea, vomiting, and other symptoms.
 The severity of a hangover is dependent on many factors, including age, genetics, weight, and the type and amount of alcohol consumed.1

 Hangovers typically begin when blood alcohol content significantly drops and returns to about zero, with most people feeling the full effects of a hangover by the time they wake up in the morning following a night of heavy drinking.2 Hangover symptoms can significantly impair cognitive functioning and affect any planned activities, sometimes lasting for up to 24 hours.3